radovluk/Smart-Contract-Exercise/07-Out-of-Gas/solution/solution-code/README.md

-# Smart Contracts Exercise 07: Out of Gas -- Solution
+# Smart Contracts Exercise 07: Out of Gas --- Solution

-The solved Exercise 07 - Out of Gas can be found in this [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/07-Out-of-Gas/solution/solution-code?ref_type=heads).
+The solution for Exercise 07: Out of Gas can be found in this [GitHub repository](https://github.com/radovluk/Smart-Contract-Exercise/tree/main/07-Out-of-Gas/solution/solution-code).

 ## Solution to Task 1: NFT Auction Sabotage